 Original Statement: December 18, 2020

 The SOGC acknowledges the need for guidance related to the COVID-19 vaccine and pregnancy and during lactation.
-We recognize the difficulty facing pregnant individuals and their health care providers at this time, due to the absence of clinical trials that can support evidence-informed recommendations about the COVID-19 vaccine for pregnant and breastfeeding populations.
+We recognize the difficulty facing women and their health care providers at this time, due to the absence of clinical trials that can support evidence-informed recommendations about the COVID-19 vaccine for pregnant and breastfeeding populations.
 Information related to COVID-19, the impact of the disease on pregnancy and data related to COVID-19 vaccines in development are rapidly evolving.
 The information contained herein is subject to change as further evidence becomes available.

 - Pregnant individuals should be offered vaccination at any time during pregnancy or while breastfeeding if no contraindications exist.